 - Gather details – Write down any pertinent information related to the accident.
 Information like the make and model of the other vehicle, license plate number, location of the accident, and the name of the police officer who responded to the accident will be helpful when you are working with your insurance company later.

-Contact an experience New York and New Jersey trial attorney
+Contact an experienced New York and New Jersey trial attorney

 At Kreizer Law, we specialize in helping our clients obtain fair compensation for personal injury and property damage.
-If you have been in a car accident contact us online or call our offices at (732) 334-6457 for a free consultation.
+If you have been in a car accident contact us online or call our offices at 1‑(800)-4-JUSTICE® –1-(800)-458-7842 for a free consultation.